richb-hanover/OpenWrtScripts/README.md

 **Sample output file:** See a sample output file - [openwrtstats.txt](./sample_output/openwrtstats.txt)

 ---
+## opkgscript.sh

+The `opkgscript.sh` script helps to restore the current set of packages after a sysupgrade or even a clean install of either LEDE or OpenWrt.
+By default, the `write` command saves the list of installed packages in `/etc/config/opkg.installed` (where it will be preserved across sysupgrades), and the `install` command reads the file, to restore that set of packages.

+**Example:**

+`sh opkgscript.sh write` _use before sysupgrade to save the current set of packages_

+`sh opkgscript.sh install` _use after successful sysupgrade, to restore those packages_

+`sh opkgscript.sh` _display full help information for the script_

+---
 ## config-openwrt.sh

 The `config-openwrt.sh` script updates the factory settings of OpenWrt to a known-good configuration.